TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 After reading this article, you should have enough understanding and skills to set up and troubleshoot your own RDP smart card logon.

-_**Note:** It is much easier to do smart card logon on Windows, so I assume we run FreeRDP on Linux (or macOS) and our target machine runs Windows._
+_**Note:** It is much easier to do smart card logon on Windows, so I assume we run FreeRDP on macOS and our target machine runs Windows._

 You may be surprised (sarcasm), but it is not easy to do scard logon on Linux when connecting to the Windows machine.
 It became easier with [recent improvement](https://github.com/Devolutions/sspi-rs/pull/492) in `sspi-rs`.
 I have a lot to say, let's dive in.